grscheller/scheller-linux-archive/grok/C/APUE/README.md

-# C Systems Programming
+# C Systems Programming - APUE
 I have always admired W. Richard Stevens' books on Unix System programming.
 Back in the mid 1990's, I thought someday I would work my way through them.
 Well, I have finally gotten around to it, in 2018.
 Thanks to POSIX standards, Stevens' books are as relevant today as they were back then.

-The books being used are his
+The book being used are this project is his
-"Advanced Programming in the UNIX Environment" third edition and his Unix Network Programming two volume set.
+"Advanced Programming in the UNIX Environment" 3rd edition.
+The book has a website with source code, [APUE](http://apuebook.com/), but the makefiles provided by the co-author of the 3rd edition are rudimentary and don't document the build well.
+I think I can do better.

 ### Common Infrastructure
 #### include/apue2.h